jkingharman/react-todo/README.md

 ## Why? ##

 For fun and learning.
 The idea was to get more comfortable with React's API and parts of ES6.
-I learnt new stuff about Promise handling, Arrow functions, Async CRUD, Context and how to synch app state with the browser.
+I learnt new stuff about Promise handling, arrow functions, async CRUD, React Context and how to synch app state with the browser.

 ## What's it do? ##